afikri/afikri.github.io/_posts/2018-02-26-cyclic-rotation-of-array.md

 The solution can be either plucking out last three elements and put them in the front(lower index sequentially) or rotating the array three times.

-Let's solve on the first method.
+Let's solve on the first method.<br>
 #1.
 Create a temporary array to hold the size of A.length-nRotation times.
 Meaning that we want to have [3,6,4]

 ```ruby